dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 More specifically, we denote by TXj &rarr; TXk if TXk reads from a memory location that TXj writes in a sequential execution, where j < k is the highest preceding transaction writing to this location.
-A parallel execution must guarantee that TXk reads the value(s) written by TXj, TXj &rarr; TXk, or the initial value at that memory location when the block execution started, if none.
+A parallel execution must guarantee that all transactions indeed read values adhering to these dependencies.
+That is, when TXk reads from memory, it must obtain the value(s) written by TXj, TXj &rarr; TXk, if a dependency exists;
+or the initial value at that memory location when the block execution started, if none.

 **A running example:**